 My first cup of coca tea came from the airplane.

 The stewardess was patrolling the aisles asking for drink orders on my last leg of the flight, so naturally, I asked for a ‘mate de coca’ which I had read about in my pre-trip text.
 The next thing I knew, earthy goodness consumed me, and I was hooked for the rest of my stay.
 Right next to my hotel they sold tall large sized cups of the tea, which I engorged a couple times a day, nearly burning an additional hole in my mouth by consuming too fast.

 I didn’t guzzle just for the fun of it though, locals say that it helps to relieve the symptoms of altitude sickness, which ironically is perfect for the elevation of the city anyway.
 The leaves of the coca plant contain within them a set of alkaloids, which is extracted chemically to create cocaine.
 Although, in just the raw leaves, there are not enough to affect anyone trying to indulge in the tea.
-Only about an eighth of the alkaloids exist in a cup of coca tea than they do in a ‘line’ of the street drug, still making it a mild stimulant.
+Only about an eighth of the alkaloids exist in a cup of coca tea then they do in a ‘line’ of the street drug, still making it a mild stimulant.

 An energetic buzz, release of a torrential headache that plagued me, and a fresh feeling that lasted awhile were my symptoms.